LenouarMiloud/GoogleTraining/README.md

 # GoogleTraining
 this repo will contain all the created app in Google training time with the kotlin language

+# 1 - Roller Dice App
+this is a simple app witch help to roll the die in the main app

 # 2 - Tip Time App
 this app is for calculate the tip Time from the cost of service [here](https://github.com/LenouarMiloud/GoogleTraining/tree/main/2-%20TipTime).